knowledge-kitchen

 I spent a lot of time and effort on this work.
 Can’t I get some credit for that?

-No. Grades are not scaled according to how much effort or time a student spends working on them.
+No. In most science and engineering disciplines, grades are not scaled according to how much effort or time a student spends working on them.
 All students are expected to achieve the same level of mastery over the material, regardless of how much effort that requires of them.

 Nevertheless, as an aside, it is interesting to examine why you would think to ask for such a system where students are rewarded for effort.
 What would education be like were students rewarded for their effort (if it were possible to measure such things) rather than for displaying a mastery of intellectual material.
 This is not how most institutions of learning, such as ours, generally work, although there are certainly those who advocate for movement towards this.

-For example, the College Board, the organization that oversees the SAT college placement tests in the US recently created an admissions tool called "Landscape" that helps college admissions officers understand the level of adversity faced by each applicant.
-The tool compiles statistics about overall performance levels of the schools the applicant has attended, crime and poverty rates in neighborhoods in which the applicant has lived, etc. This would help give admissions officers more context and a sense of the candidate's resilience and effort when considering the standardized test scores achieved by the applicant.
+For example, the College Board, the organization that oversees the SAT college placement tests in the US once created an admissions tool called “Landscape” that helped college admissions officers understand the level of adversity faced by each applicant.
+The tool compiled statistics about overall performance levels of the schools the applicant has attended, crime and poverty rates in neighborhoods in which the applicant has lived, etc. This was intended to help give admissions officers more context and a sense of the candidate’s resilience and effort when considering the standardized test scores achieved by the applicant.
+Landscape was discontinued in late 2025.

 Copying